DFW Oncology Navigators

 Cancer and Mental Health

+Cancer affects more than a person's body.
 A cancer diagnosis can have a huge impact on the mental health of patients and their loved ones.
 Feelings of depression, anxiety, fear and distress are very common and are normal responses to these life-changing experiences.
 Many factors can contribute to these feelings.
 Changes in body image can affect self-esteem and confidence.
 Family and work roles may be altered.
 Physical symptoms, such as pain, nausea or extreme fatigue, also seem more likely to cause emotional distress.
 People might also fear death, suffering, pain or all of the unknown things that lie ahead.

 Many people may have existing mental health illness, trauma or stressors such as being a single parent, the primary breadwinner or a caregiver to a loved one.
-The stress of hearing the diagnosis can be emotional for anyone but for people with mental illnesses or tendencies towards emotional problems they can escalate into a high distress situation .
+The stress of hearing the diagnosis can be emotional for anyone, but for people with mental illnesses or tendencies towards emotional problems, they can escalate into a high distress situation .

 Depression